 Phone-Controlled Paper Planes

 How cool would it be to fold a paper plane, add the Bluetooth spine and then soar it round the office controlled by your phone?
 The description says ‘crash-proof design’ but I’m sure my team would test that to the max.
-A phone-controlled plane would be an awesome icebreaker for a team event too.
+A would be an awesome icebreaker for a team event too.

 Scope Creep T-Shirt